 Get your photographer geek on at Fotografiska

 A must for all shutterbugs this beautiful industrial building in the neighbourhood of Södermalm showcases Sweden’s best photography exhibitions.

-Perhaps I’m spoilt by the huge museums in London, but it’s not that big, so easy to fit in if you have a busy sightseeing day in the area.
+Fotografiska isn’t too big, so easy to fit into a busy sightseeing day in the area.
 There’s a great bar and restaurant on the top floor where you can capture some great views of the city.

 Indulge in Stockholm’s food scene

 Stockholm is fast becoming Europe’s culinary capital with its ever-increasing Michelin starred restaurants, Bib Gourmands (Michelin’s excellent but budget-friendly range) and a number of local Swedish classics.
 From succulent meatballs, hearty herring and sweet cinnamon kanelbullars, even as a vegetarian I found the most incredible restaurants to dine in.

 For a family-friendly gastropub try The Flying Elk in Gamla Stan.
 The menu is inspired by a blend of Swedish culinary traditions and British pub culture.
 It’s the sister restaurant to the two Michelin-starred Restaurant Frantzén.
 Great to experience the famous restaurants cuisine but in a simpler, relaxed and purse friendly way.

 And when you do fancy breaking the bank for one evening Gastrologik in Östermalm is the place.
 This ‘new nordic’ style of gastronomy puts great emphasis on the quality of its raw materials.
 There is no set menu, it’s the seasons that decide what’s served.
 More on my 22 course tasting menu here.

 Switch off at Junibacken while the kids go nuts!